-The Automatic Query Generation strategy was proposed under the name QXtract for Task 1 [AG03]; it was also used for Task 2 in [IG02] and for Task 3 in [CS96].
+The Automatic Query Generation strategy was proposed under the name QXtract for Task 1 [Agichtein and Gravano 2003]; it was also used for Task 2 by Ipeirotis and Gravano [2002] and for Task 3 by Cohen and Singer [1996].

 The description of the execution time has so far relied on parameters (e.g., $|D{retr}|$ ) that are not known before executing the strategies.
 In the next section, we focus on the central issue of estimating these parameters.
 In the process, we show that the performance of each strategy depends heavily on task-specific properties of the underlying database; then, in Section 6 we show how to characterize the required database properties and select the best execution strategy for a task.